newtonproject/HEP-specification/economy-model-v1.md

-# DApp Economy for NewPay 1.3
+# DApp Economy Model v1.0

 ### NewTax：
 * All NEW earned from Newton DApp Ecosystem makes NewTax.